phetsims/sun/doc/Checkbox.md

 ---

 ## Checkbox

-We generally use a checkbox in simulation design:
+We generally use a checkbox interaction in simulation design:

 * To toggle on (or off) a secondary or non-essential option;
 * To provide a group of options that can be toggled on or off;
 * To layer on more complex representations, or to view multiple, related represenations simultaneously.
 More complex options are generally off by default.

 ### Visual Design Considerations
 * Appear checked or not checked on simulation load.